We asked Dylan, a British national who wanted to become a digital nomad, why he chose Xolo to support his ambitions.

 I was self-employed in the UK and the whole process of setting up a company takes a long time, and I hate accounting.
-Using LeapIN did all that for me and wasn’t as expensive as it would be in the UK.
+Using Xolo did all that for me and wasn’t as expensive as it would be in the UK.

-What I particularly liked about LeapIN is the flexibility of managing my company from anywhere.
+What I particularly liked about Xolo is the flexibility of managing my company from anywhere.
 Recently I was in a remote location in Canada with no wifi.
-After connecting to 3G, I logged in to my LeapIN portal and uploaded 4 invoices that needed to be processed.
+After connecting to 3G, I logged in to my Xolo portal and uploaded 4 invoices that needed to be processed.
 It was done in a few minutes — the fact that I know my administration and compliance is handled when I travel (which is frequently) is a relief.